Health Risks of Aluminum

 (Sources: U.S. EPA; WHO)

-For readers who prefer an added layer of precaution, home water filtration is one option to reduce trace contaminants, including aluminum, depending on local water conditions.
+For readers who prefer an added layer of precaution, home water filtration system is one option to reduce trace contaminants, including aluminum, depending on local water conditions.
 Systems such as activated carbon or reverse osmosis filters may help lower overall exposure when used appropriately and maintained according to manufacturer guidelines.

 Many of the tools mentioned in this article can be found in my wellness resources page, where I share products I personally recommend.